TedHusted/awake/awake.md/awake.md

 Pocketing the drive, Park and Tate let Rourke escort them out.

-Outside, Tate asks, “Do you want to go back to the office and review the video on the big screen.”
+Outside, Tate asks, “Do you want to go back to the office and review the video on the big screen?”

-“It’s been a long day,” Park says, “Let’s jump on it first thing tomorrow.”
+“It’s been a long day,” Park replies, “Let’s jump on it first thing tomorrow.”

 ###